kalxas/rasdaman/doc/main/04_ql-guide.rst

     from test_grey3d as c

-As much redundancy as possible is annihilated during a preprocessing stage which uses a Gram-Schmidt procedure to excise extraneous data ingested during query time, and with this algorithm, rasdaman is able to determine the correct dimension of the output domain.
+As much redundancy as possible is annihilated during a preprocessing stage which uses a Gram-Schmidt procedure to excise extraneous data imported during query time, and with this algorithm, rasdaman is able to determine the correct dimension of the output domain.